IsaacTCB/bitefile/README.md

 type into one large `.bite` file, akin to
 [Doom's WAD files](https://doomwiki.org/wiki/WAD) and [Godot's PCK format](https://github.com/godotengine/godot/blob/master/core/io/pck_packer.cpp).
-In fact, the latter was a largely useful reference for the implementation.
+In fact, the latter was a great source of reference for the implementation.

-It was designed as a way to store/load assets for game engines, where high file load and process speeds are crucial, so no compression algorithms have been employed (although I'm open to the idea of implementing an opt-in per-file compression solution).
+It was designed as a way to store/load assets for small game engines, where file loading and processing speeds are crucial.
+No compression algorithms have been employed (although I'm open to the idea of implementing an opt-in per-file compression solution).

-Bite internally stores data offset and sizes using 64-bit values, meaning that can store files up to 16 EiB (in theory).
+Bite internally stores data offset and sizes using 64-bit values, meaning that it can store files up to 16 EiB in theory, but in practice you will run into issues when opening bite files that are larger than 2 GiB, since *bitefile* currently relies on the standard 32-bit stdio file operations.

+Paths are internally stored
+as a flattened tree hierarchy that represents each directory as a branch which may or not contain files or other directories.
+This greatly reduces the amount of `strncmp` calls needed to identify where a specific file is given a path.

 That being said, Bite isn't anything too fancy, really.
 It contains a basic header and a file metadata table that points into the uncompressed raw binary data of each file.
+As of now, no formal specification for this format has been written, but you can take a look inside the python scripts (located in `tools/`!) for a general understanding of its structure.

 ## Usage